 Triston Casas hits 3 homers, carries Red Sox past Twins 8-1 in doubleheader opener

-Winning for just the eighth time in their last 22 games, the Red Sox are just 23-36 since the All-Star break.
+Winning for just the eighth time in their last 22 games, the Red Sox are only 23-36 since the All-Star break.

-With a chance at tying history, the 24-year-old Casas grounded out in his fourth at-bat.
+With a chance at tying history and the crowd cheering, the 24-year-old Casas grounded out in his fourth at-bat.
 He never got up again.

+"I felt the most locked in I have all season," Casas said.
+"I wasn't going in with the intention to beat the ball to a spot.
+I was reacting to where it was, and keeping my posture and letting the bat go over the right part of the plate."

 Trying to earn one of the AL's wild-card spots, the Twins have lost 12 of their last 18 games and are just 11-21 since Aug.
 17 when they were 17 games over .500.